The Best Triathlon Wetsuits

 - Good all-rounder but more experienced triathletes may benefit from spending a little more.

-A brilliant wetsuit for the money (sub £100) that gives a nice swim position and terrific freedom of movement.
-Colder waters may be a challenge as this suit is thin, so those competing in the autumn and winter months may want to look elsewhere, but hard to find fault at this price.Check price at Newitts »
+A brilliant wetsuit for the money (just over £100) that gives a nice swim position and terrific freedom of movement.
+Colder waters may be a challenge as this suit is thin, so those competing in the autumn and winter months may want to look elsewhere, but hard to find fault at this price.Check price at Speedo »

-This suit retails at £125 RRP but is available for sub-£100 at the time of writing (see link above to Newitts.com) – and it is absolutely astonishing how good a suit Speedo have created here for the cost.
+This suit retails at £125 RRP and it is absolutely astonishing how good a suit Speedo have created here for the cost.
 The fuse neck does a great job of keeping water out and body position regulators on the thighs give a welcome aid to the swimming position.

 The legs have buoyancy panels to help lift the lower half, and the 1.5mm thickness in the chest and arms provide plenty of freedom of movement.
 The downside (and there had to be a downside at this price) is that the suit is fairly thin overall, and if you are in sub-10 degree water you are certainly going to feel it!
 But let’s not let that detract from what is an otherwise remarkable wetsuit for the cash!